 If you do plan on ordering take advantage of the 30-day FREE Amazon Prime trial to get free shipping and quick delivery.

 Which Proofreading Apps Should You Use?

-When it comes to what apps to use for proofreading you can easily track changes in Microsoft Word or Google Docs but when on the go you can annotate using quick guide proofreading symbols with iAnnotate or the Xodo apps.
+When it comes to what apps to use for proofreading you can easily track changes in Microsoft Word or Google Docs but when on the go you can annotate using quick guide proofreading symbols with iAnnotate for the iPad or the Xodo for Android devices.